 - Take a sharp photograph in low light or when it’s pouring down?

 - Can he organise large (sometimes tipsy…!) groups of people?

 - Does he have total control of his camera so he’s ready to capture that special moment as and when it happens, not fifteen seconds later when he’s found the correct button and the moment has passed forever?

 - How will Uncle Bob fare after he’s had three pints of Fosters and a sneaky glass of Lambrini..?

 - Does Uncle Bob have insurance in case something goes wrong (heaven forbid) on the day?
 Does he have a backup camera in case his equipment / batteries / memory cards fail (again, heaven forbid, but he needs to be prepared for all eventualities).

 - Also, has he photographed a wedding from start to finish before?

 Nope.
 What you see is what you get, and we can discuss prices in detail over a coffee and a nice slice of cake.

 I usually post a sneak peek up on my website / Facebook / Twitter a couple of days after your wedding, and I’ll send you the link to your photographs within two to three weeks (four to eight weeks during three summer months).
-Designing and printing wedding albums sometimes take a little longer, normally between two to three weeks.
+Designing and printing wedding is ambien prescribed in the uk albums sometimes take a little longer, normally between two to three weeks.